-- A. The Assaults Unit Commander, the Captain, and Deputy Chief assigned to BOI will be notified without delay via the chain of command. - B. The unit responsible for the investigation of the resulting criminal offense(s) (sexual assault, robbery, etc.) shall be responsible for the primary investigation and associated hate crime enhancements, and shall respond to the scene of any hate crime investigation deemed a major case. - C. Investigators shall conduct follow-up investigations on hate crimes and contact the victim(s) as soon as possible upon receipt of the case. - D. Unit Commanders shall work together to resolve any case-assignment conflict. - E. The Assaults Unit Commander shall assist the investigator assigned the case and act as an information resource and/or liaison with the District Attorney's Office. - F. Once the investigation is prepared for DA review, the case shall be presented to the Assistant District Attorney in charge of hate crimes. - G. When the investigation is completed through the court process, or sooner if a prosecution does not materialize, a copy of the completed investigation shall be delivered to the Assaults Unit Commander.
+- A. The Assaults Unit Commander, the Captain, and Deputy Chief assigned to BOI will be notified without delay via the Chain of Command. - B. The Unit responsible for the investigation of the resulting criminal offense(s) (sexual assault, robbery, etc.) will be responsible for the primary investigation and associated hate crime enhancements and will respond to the scene of any hate crime investigation deemed a major case. - C. Investigators will conduct follow-up investigations on hate crimes and contact the victim(s) as soon as possible upon receipt of the case. - D. Unit Commanders will work together to resolve any case-assignment conflict. - E. The Assaults Unit Commander will provide assistance to the investigator assigned the case, acting as an information resource and liaison with the District Attorney's Office. - F. Once the investigation is prepared for DA review, the case will be presented to the District Attorney's Office. - G. A copy of the completed investigation will be delivered to the Assaults Unit Commander. - H. The Assaults Unit Commander is responsible for monitoring hate crime investigations conducted by Department personnel and will coordinate with the Crime Analysis Unit for compiling statistical data related to hate crimes. - I. At the Assaults Unit Commander's discretion, a copy of the report may be routed to the Intelligence Unit.

-- H. If a case is assigned to the Assaults Unit, the lieutenant is responsible for maintaining a copy of the hate crime investigation conducted by Department personnel, and will coordinate with the Crime Analysis Unit for compiling statistical data related to Hate Crimes. - I. At the Assaults Unit Commander's discretion, a copy of the report may be routed to the Intelligence Unit. - J. All BOI personnel will ensure victims of hate crimes are provided appropriate care and directed to available public and private resources (victim/witness, shelters, etc.). - K. Press and media inquiries will be directed to the Media Relations Unit (MRU), or the Unit Commander of the Unit in charge of the case if the MRU is unavailable. - L. Temporary Restraining Orders: Protective orders are available from the court having jurisdiction over the criminal case pursuant to 136.2 P.C.
+- J. All BOI personnel will ensure victims of hate crimes are provided appropriate care and directed to available public and private resources (Victim Services, shelters, etc.). - K. Press and media inquiries will be directed to the Media Relations Unit (MRU), or the commander of the unit investigating the case if the MRU is unavailable. - L. Temporary Restraining Orders: Protective orders are available from the court having jurisdiction over the criminal case pursuant to 136.2 P.C.
 Violation of the order can be a misdemeanor, or felony if accompanied by force or threat of force. - M. Preliminary and Permanent Injunctions: Injunctions may be obtained by the State Attorney General, any District Attorney, City Attorney, or private attorney independent of a criminal proceeding.
 The Attorney General's Civil Rights Enforcement Unit is experienced in this type of law and may be contacted by law enforcement for assistance any time after a police investigation has begun.
 They may also be of assistance when there is not enough evidence to meet the criminal standard of "beyond a reasonable doubt," but there may be enough evidence to attach civil sanctions or monetary relief.
 Victims should not be referred directly to the Attorney General's Office.